PSyIR: the PSyclone Intermediate Representation

 • interface (psyclone.psyir.symbols.SymbolInterface) – the interface to this symbol.

-• class psyclone.psyir.symbols.IntrinsicSymbol(name, datatype=None, **kwargs)[source]
+• class psyclone.psyir.symbols.IntrinsicSymbol(name, intrinsic, **kwargs)[source]

 Symbol identifying a callable intrinsic routine.